ALC-VotingRights/race_prediction_testing_2023/README.md

 - Ethnicolr: https://github.com/appeler/ethnicolr

-Link to google drive folder: https://drive.google.com/drive/folders/1kqZ6-R5Ji2_3zUtfTnhmExwDiRl_AGXf?usp=share_link
+Link to google drive folder: https://drive.google.com/drive/folders/1kqZ6-R5Ji2_3zUtfTnhmExwDiRl_AGXf?usp=share_link This folder also contains
+    1. The raw predictions of each method, to use in further assessments (GA_predictions.csv)
+    2. The raw data — merged GA voter list between 2020 and 2022 raw voter list files, excluding entries with unknown race (GAlist_merged_nonan.csv)

 Results:
 Tl;dr WRU with geocoding reaches pretty solid and balanced performance for AAPIs as well as other racial groups.
 Predictrace full-name averaging comes in second.
 These options, as well as numerous different combination schemes of different predictions, can be titrated to minimize false positives vs. false negatives.
 But, as a first pass, I recommend using WRU with geocoding if you have access to county-, tract-, or block-level information, and using predictrace with an averaging scheme like the one I use in the absence of geographic data.